jamesderlin/gv-log-tools/README.md

   in a friendlier format.
 Allows viewing logs for the thermometer with the specified name and date and prints timestamps in the local timezone.

-* `gv-notify`: Generates notifications if a Govee thermometer reports a temperature outside of an expected range.
+* `gv-notify`: Generates notifications if a Govee thermometer reports values outside of an expected range.
 Expected to be executed periodically (such as via `cron`).

 ## Installation